PlanQK/planqk-buildpacks/docs.md

 echo "Wrapper script completed!"
 ```

-## run time
+## PlanQK Platform

+## Kubernetes (Docker Runtime)

-First, the user code must be combined with the wrapper
++ First, the user code must be combined with the wrapper
-saving the result as a combined wrapper
++ saving the result as a combined wrapper
-this "combined" wrapper can then be built into an image using the pack command
++ this "combined" wrapper can then be built into an OCI image using the pack build command
-after creating the image, the combined wrapper must be deleted again
++ after creating the image, the combined wrapper must be deleted again
 * Docker run:
 ```bash
 PROJECT_ROOT=(`pwd`)